 About the Journal

 Journal of Scientometric Research (J. Scientometric Res.) is an internationally targeted official publication of Phcog.Net.
-It publishes peer-reviewed articles online in an open access format.
-It follows the double-blind peer-review process.
-The journal encourages both empirical and theoretical contributions that advance scientometric research and also reaches out to scholars of science and technology studies (STS), sociology, economics and other related fields that use scientometric data as the ‘object of investigation’ or apply scientometric analysis in innovation and STS studies.
+It publishes peer-reviewed articles online in an open access format, after a careful selection through a double-blind peer-review process.
+The journal encourages both empirical and the theoretical contributions that advance scientometric research (in its widest interpretation) and also reaches out to scholars of science and technology studies (STS), sociology, economics and other related fields that use scientometric data as the ‘object of investigation’ or apply scientometric analysis in innovation and STS studies.

-The journal thus publishes articles in all the different domains of scientometrics, including patent studies (techometrics) and web-based studies (webometrics).
-It also publishes articles that apply science-technology-innovation indicators to draw inasights of country/regional/sectoral research, innovation, and entrepreneurial ecosystem.
-Papers in areas of contemporary focus such as open science, new tools, and techniques including new approaches for information retrieval, metrics, and new forms of publications among others are encouraged.
+The journal thus publishes articles in all the different domains of scientometrics, including patent studies (technometrics) and web-based studies (webometrics).
+It also publishes articles that apply science-technology-innovation indicators to draw insights into country/regional/sectoral research, innovation, and entrepreneurial ecosystem.
+Papers in areas of contemporary focus, such as open science, new tools and techniques, including newer approaches for information retrieval, metrics, and new forms of publications among, others are encouraged.
 The journal has various categories in which articles can be submitted, highlighted later in this document.

-Rapid publication: Average time from submission to first decision is 30 days and from acceptance to In Press online publication is 45 days.
+Rapid publication: Average time from submission to first decision is 30 days, and from acceptance to online publication is upto 45 days.

-Authors should prepare their manuscripts submitted to the journal exactly according to the instructions given.
+Authors should prepare their manuscripts submitted to the journal exactly according to the instructions given below.
 Manuscripts that do not follow the format and style of the journal may be returned to the authors for revision or rejected.
-The main text should not have name(s) and affiliation(s) of the authors.
+The main text (i.e., article file) should not have the name(s), affiliation(s) and acknowledgement of the authors.
 The papers will be technically rejected if this is violated.
 The journal reserves the right to make any further formal changes and language corrections necessary in a manuscript accepted for publication.

-The authors are encouraged to check ‘Guide for Authors’ before submitting their manuscripts.
-Authors can also refer ‘Peer Review Process’ under the heading ‘About the Journal’ in the main menu for further insights.
+The authors are encouraged to check the ‘Guide for Authors’ before submitting their manuscripts.
+Authors can also refer to the ‘Peer Review Process’ under the heading ‘About the Journal’ in the main menu for further insights.

 Copyright and Open Access Policy